yangshiteng/Data-Science-Learning-Path/Notes/Standard Deviation vs Standard Error.md

 # Standard Deviation vs Standard Error

-* Standard Deviation is just quantifying the variation in a single sample
+* Standard Deviation is just quantifying the variation in a set of measurements
 * Standard Error is quantifying the variation for some statistic (mean, median, variance...) in a bunch of samples